Avengers Academy: "Shattered Heroes"

 With the arrival of new students at the academy, the original students fear that they are being replaced.
 After a confrontation with the faculty and other members of the Avengers, Captain America puts their fears at rest.
-Quicksilver discovers the body of Jocasta who appears to have been slain inside the academy during the commotion.
+Quicksilver discovers the body of Jocasta who appears to have been killed inside the academy during the commotion.
 Hank Pym invites the X-Men to the Academy to help investigate Jocasta's murder.
 A fight breaks out between Magneto and Quicksilver that involves the rest of the X-Men and the Academy.
 Once the investigation continues, Pym concludes that Jocasta's attacker must have come from outside the Academy possibly from another era or dimension.
 The Academy takes in Hybrid after being rescued from a firefight with the Purifiers but it is soon discovered that his intended goal is to establish himself as Wraithworld's king.
 Hybrid finds an ally in a future version of Reptil, who has taken over his past self's body in order to ensure that certain events occur to maintain his future's history.
 One of these events is Hybrid "murdering half the Academy"; to facilitate this, Reptil begins to lead students and faculty to Hybrid one by one so that he may feed off of their powers.
 However, Reptil has a change of heart and sends a distress signal to Veil, who returns with Jocasta, and together manage to banish Hybrid to another dimension.
 Jocasta reveals that she faked her death because she believes that the Academy is putting the students' lives at risk and has since joined up with Jeremy Briggs and Veil.
 Briggs then appears to recruit other students to his side but after an intense standoff the two sides come to a peaceful resolution; allowing the students to decide for themselves and to work together when necessary.

 Shortly after, Striker holds a press conference to publicly announce his coming out.
 The Runaways use this as an opportunity to sneak onto the campus to convince Pym to help them find Old Lace, who was banished to a secret dimension.
 After they teleport to a prehistoric dimension and find Old Lace, Nico Minoru reveals that Pym intends to send the youngest Runaways to child protective services.
 A fight breaks out between the two teams, but is eventually settled after Nico casts a spell that allows everyone to understand each other and Pym agrees to let the Runaways leave on the condition that he is allowed to make periodical check ups.